 These products usually come in beautiful packaging and smell great, but does the bigger price tag actually mean a better performance?
-We trialled 11 popular brands of shampoo at a range of price points.
+We asked volunteers to trial 11 popular brands of shampoo at a range of price points, and found that you don't have to pay top dollar for the best quality shampoo.

 The 'salon-style' con